 It’s been two decades since the greatest year for PC gaming: 1999.
 Perhaps it was the fear of imminent annihilation from the Y2K bug, but never before or since have so many groundbreaking, genre-defining and defying games been released at once.
 In 1999, Counter-Strike and Team Fortress Classic founded the team-based shooter.
 EverQuest launched a thousand MMO addictions.
 The Longest Journey was the Last Good Adventure Game.
 Planescape: Torment wove an interactive story that remains unequalled.
-And Sid Meier gave us his magnum opus: Sid Meier’s Alpha Centauri.
+And Sid Meier gave us 4X games with his magnum opus: Sid Meier’s Alpha Centauri.

 For some time, Alpha Centauri was the undisputed greatest game of all time.
 It topped countless lists of the greats, and for many it is still unsurpassed, especially in the 4X genre.
 What kind of game casts a 20-year shadow?